-The Eighth Annual Sonoma State University Symphony Orchestra Concerto Competition will take place on April 2, 2023 at 7:30pm in Schroeder Hall.
+The Ninth Annual Sonoma State University Symphony Orchestra Concerto Competition will take place on Sunday, April 7, at 7:30pm in Schroeder Hall.

 In consultation with your private teacher, please fill out the Concerto Competition Application Form and submit it to Dr. Kahn via email by Friday, March 1, 2024, at 5pm.
-Participants should provide 1 copy of the score (orchestral score preferred; piano reduction acceptable) to Dr. Kahn along with their application form, in the form of a pdf attachment or a link to an online score.
+Participants should provide 1 copy of the score (piano reduction acceptable) to Dr. Kahn along with their application form, in the form of a pdf attachment or a link to an online score.

 Concerto Competition Rules